 Hong Kong is not a country but a city-state, an autonomous territory in southeastern China.
 It used to be a former British Colony with around seven million people, making it one of the densely populated areas in the world.
 Aside from its being a major port and global financial hub, Hong Kong is also a major shopping destination.

 Since we belong to the same department, we were not allowed to take a long vacation.
 We will be squeezing a three-day, three-night getaway to which I will guarantee my team a delightful and worthy trip.
-I was the one who organized this trip, from itinerary, budgeting and booking of air fare, hotel, ferry boat fare and cable car.
+I was the one who organized this trip, from itinerary, budgeting and booking of airfare, hotel, ferry boat fare, and cable car.

 Hong Kong is a sub-tropical city with four distinct seasons-warm and humid spring, hot and rainy summer, pleasant and sunny autumn, cool and dry winter.
-Hot and humid months is from May to September and a mild climate from middle of September to end of February.
-To skip a humid weather, we chose the month of November.
+Hot and humid months is from May to September and a mild climate from the middle of September to the end of February.
+To skip humid weather, we chose the month of November.
 There are occasional rain showers during this month but we can still navigate far because the weather was relatively pleasant.

 Tsim Sha Tsui

 Tsim Sha Tsui (or simply TST) means “sharp sandspit” in Cantonese.
 TST is known as a major tourist hub and one of the main shopping areas in Hong Kong.
-Many fellow Pinoys (including us) tend to stay in this area because of its easy access to MTR and famous tourist spots like the Avenue of Stars, Clock Tower, Victoria Harbour and Star Ferry terminal.
+Many fellow Pinoys (including us) tend to stay in this area because of its easy access to MTR and famous tourist spots like the Avenue of Stars, Clock Tower, Victoria Harbour, and Star Ferry terminal.
 It is also near to restaurants and museums too.
-Indeed, this is one of the busiest and liveliest parts in Hong Kong.
+Indeed, this is one of the busiest and liveliest parts of Hong Kong.

 The Octopus Card

-I encouraged my office mates to buy Octopus card so we can have an easy and fast access to MTR stations and convenience stores.
+I encouraged my office mates to buy Octopus card so we can have easy and fast access to MTR stations and convenience stores.
 It costs HK$150, with a refundable deposit of HK$50.

 This is it!